And now that it's all over

 And with this, the Solar Prestige a Gammon blog is concluded.
 I've pretty much made it through every Elton song that I consider of consequence in the 1969-1977 period; I have omitted some non-cover live tracks and a couple of Rare Masters demos that EJ recorded that were released by other people but not by Elton himself.
 I've had a small but steady readership, and a lot of great feedback and comments, and for that I'm thankful.
 It's been fun revisiting most of these songs (most of which I'd probably listen to fairly often anyway!) but listening harder, trying to glean some insight into them.
 It's a testament to the stylistic and lyric diversity of the John/Taupin team's body of work that it could provide enough grist for me to be able to write somewhat intelligently about it.

 Anyway, thanks again to everyone who's been reading, even those who keep clicking on the link to the John Brown painting in the "Burn Down the Mission" entry, thus driving up my visitor stats.
 I don't know if I'll do any more dedicated music blogs, but you never know.
-Until then, don't forget the Johnny Bacardi Show and the Johnny Bacardi LiveJournal Show, still my primary outlets, and by all means if you so desire, continue to leave comments; I'll be notified and will respond when necessary.
+If you like my writing, feel free to check out my still free-to-all Substack.
+And, by all means, continue to leave comments if you desire; I'll be notified and will respond when necessary.

 From all of me to all of you, goodbye.